ZachFleck42/Website-Search-Engine/README.md

 <br>

 ## Application architecture:
-Docker integrates and connects the application's services, allowing for quick and easy startup/shutdown.
+Docker integrates and connects the application's three main services, making startup/development quick and painless:

-- A PostgresSQL database for persistent data storage.
+1. A PostgresSQL database for persistent data storage.
-- Redis as a message-broker, queue manager, and general backend service.
+2. Redis as a message-broker, queue manager, and general backend service.
-- Django as a web framework, both hosting and rendering a dynamic frontend that controls/interfaces with:
+3. Django as a web framework, both hosting and rendering a dynamic frontend that controls/interfaces with:

    * My own implementation of website crawler that uses:

      - Requests and BeautifulSoup to connect to and parse webpages.
      - Psycopg2 to execute SQL queries and create/modify/delete databases.
      - Celery for asynchronous task processing/execution.

    * A custom-made search engine that uses:

      - Four different search algorithms (Boyer-Moore, Knuth-Morris-Pratt, Aho-Corasick, Robin-Karp)
      - NLTK for text pre-processing utilities and techniques.

    * My implementation of a database management interface that allows a user to:

      - Quickly and easily view, manipulate, or delete tables within the database (or entries within each table).

-Plus a whole suite of custom utilities and functions to increase portability and readability of the program.
+Plus, a whole suite of custom utilities and functions increase the portability and readability of the program.

 <br>